 ADULT INPATIENT NON-COVID VISITATION

-- Two (2) support persons are invited to visit non-COVID patients at one time during the following hours:
+- One (1) designated support person per day is invited to visit non-COVID patients during the following hours:

-- Buffalo General Medical Center/Gates Vascular Institute general visitation: 11 a.m.-9 p.m.
+- Buffalo General Medical Center/Gates Vascular Institute general and ICU visitation: 11 a.m.-6 p.m.

 - We may customize visitation based on the patient's condition to ensure proper rest and care.
 This may include asking visitors to step out or to leave early

 - Staff has access to iPads and computer equipment to facilitate remote visitation upon request

 - In end-of-life cases, two (2) support persons may visit at any time

 - There will be no routine visitation for COVID patients at Buffalo General Medical Center/Gates Vascular Institute and Millard Fillmore Suburban Hospital.
 Loved ones can be contacted over the phone or through

 a scheduled video call.
 The patient's care team can help set up the video call